IzakMarais/reporter/readme.md

           Output file.
 Required (and only used) in command line mode. (default "out.pdf") -cmd_template string
           Specify a custom TeX template file.
 Only used in command line mode, but is optional even there.
+    -cmd_title
+          Specify a custom title for the report.
+If empty, the title is taken from the Grafana dahsboard name.
     -cmd_ts string
           Time span.
 Required (and only used) in command line mode. (default "from=now-3h&to=now") -grid-layout